Lead & Our Environment

 How Do I File a Claim for Lead Poisoning in California?

 Because of the wide range of impacts lead can have on a child’s developing body and mind, the treatments for the symptoms of lead poisoning can be expansive.
 Further, the best way to limit the impacts of lead and lead poisoning is to stop the exposure by removing the lead from your home.
-But this can be difficult for parents to do if they rent and their landlord is unwilling to help.
-A Los Angeles lead poisoning attorney can help families and children impacted by lead poisoning hold the at-fault parties accountable and get the compensation they need to protect their health.
+However, this can be difficult for parents to do if they rent and their landlord is unwilling to help.
+A Los Angeles lead poisoning attorney fights for justice for families and children harmed by lead exposure, holding responsible parties accountable and fighting for the compensation they need to protect their health.

 Lead poisoning cases can be extremely complex and difficult to win on your own.
-It is important to choose a well-qualified Los Angeles lead poisoning attorney who is familiar with the law and the level of preparation necessary to win your case.
+It is important to choose a well-qualified lead poisoning attorney in L.A. who is familiar with the law and the level of preparation necessary to win your case.

 But before considering taking any legal action, you should always seek medical attention first.
 Your doctor will diagnose and treat any pressing health concerns and determine the extent of the harm you have suffered.
 Documentation from a doctor’s visit is also important evidence for your case.

-How a Los Angeles Lead Poisoning Lawyer Can Help You With Your Case
+How a Los Angeles Lead Poisoning Lawyer Can Help Your Case

 Filing a legal claim can be long and often difficult.
-But a Los Angeles lead poisoning lawyer can provide the support and guidance you and your family need, holding your hand and fighting for you during the process.
+We can provide the support and guidance you and your family need, holding your hand and fighting for you during the process.

 Although California laws provide strong protection for victims of lead poisoning, successfully proving a defendant’s liability can be difficult.
-To ensure that your claim is successful, your lead paint attorney will need to perform a thorough investigation of the facts of your case.
+In order to build a strong claim, your attorney will need to perform a thorough investigation of the facts of your case.

 This process will involve: